turingschool/front-end-curriculum/projects/module-3/stretch.md

 #### Another Framework

 React might not be the framework you end up working with on the job, and employers might want to see that you can be flexible in the technologies/frameworks you work in.
-Choosing this category means that you would use a framework other than React - here are some to choose from in no particular order:
+Choosing this category means that you would use a framework other than React - there are two you can choose from for this project since they have a similar feel to React:

-* Angular
-* Ember
 * Vue
 * Svelte
-* Backbone
-* React Native and Electron are _not_ a frameworks you can use for this project

-**Some things to note**: instructors will not be able to give in-depth feedback because most instructors do not have a lot of experience in each of these frameworks, and you will still be required to test the application even though you are choosing a framework other than React.
+**Some things to note**: Instructors will not be able to give in-depth feedback because most instructors do not have a lot of experience in each of these frameworks, and you will still be required to test the application even though you are choosing a framework other than React.
+You will not be able to use React Router with these frameworks.

-For this choice, the multi-page requirement using React Router is not applicable.

 #### User Authentication

 Some apps allow you to sign in using your Google, Facebook, or Twitter account - this is called user authentication.
 If you made this yourself, you would need a back-end server to store the user's data and it gets complicated, which is too much for this project.
 Use a third-party library like: PassportJS, Auth0, or Google's Firebase to enable a user to login to your application via Google, Facebook, and/or Twitter.
 The user should be able to stay logged in even after refreshing the page.

+### TypeScript

+The JavaScript language that we know and love is loosely typed - meaning a variable that you make can hold a string, and then you can change the value to a number and JS has no problem with that.
+TypeScript says once a variable is a string, it must stay a string, amongst other features.
+It's increasingly popular and some employers are seeking TypeScript experience.

+You can add TypeScript in React!
+This is a big shift in writing JavaScript like you have been, so be sure to keep your MVP small and then you can add on as you go.
+To get started with TypeScript and `create-react-app`, [start here](https://create-react-app.dev/docs/adding-typescript/).

 #### Miscellaneous